We empower students and alumni to be intentional managers of their careers.

 Sarah Holliday is our Assistant Director of Career Development, Programming, and Technology.
 Prior to joining UB, she was a career counselor within the Career Center at The Community College of Baltimore County (CCBC).
 As a career counselor, Ms. Holliday assisted students with determining their major, creating an academic road map for completion, and bridging their academic, professional, and personal goals for career success.
 Ms. Holliday also has experience working with both traditional and non-traditional students within a classroom.
 She has experience teaching freshmen seminar classes and career and life planning courses.
 Furthermore, she also has experience teaching accelerated developmental reading and writing courses.
 Ms. Holliday is very passionate about helping students and providing a safe environment for learning, growth, and career exploration.
-Ms. Holliday has an A.A.T. from CCBC in Elementary Education, B.A. in English from UMBC, and an M.S. in Instructional Design Training and Performance Improvement from Walden University.
+Ms. Holliday has an A.A.T. from CCBC in Elementary Education, B.A. in English from UMBC, and an M.S. in Instructional Design and Technology, Training and Performance Improvement from Walden University.

 Top 5 Strengths: Learner| Competition| Achiever| Deliberative| Futuristic

 Lana Veres is the Assistant Director of Employer Relations in the Career and Professional Development Center.
 She has over six years of experience in the career services industry, specifically involving experiential education and recruitment.
 At her last institution, she worked with undergraduate students, getting them prepared for their internship experiences and connecting them to businesses within their chosen industry.
 Lana feels that community engagement and relationship building is key to what she does each day.
 She was very involved in her local community of Frederick, serving on a variety of leadership, education, and workforce development boards.
 Being new to UB, she is eager to work with her team to generate new ideas and events, as well as build and deepen employer partnerships.
 Lana holds a B.A. degree in Psychology from Salisbury University and a M.A. in Human Sciences with a counseling concentration from Hood College, and is MBTI certified.